SamEdwardes/samedwardes.com/astro-migration/src/content/blog/2023-08-19-k8s-ingress-to-external-service/index.md

 ---
-title: How to Create a K8s Ingress for an External Service
-authors: sedwardes
-tags: [linux, r, python, kubernetes, web, infrastructure, data science, outdoors, command line]
+author: Sam Edwardes
+date: 2023-08-19
+description: This will show in preview.
+draft: true
 keywords:
 - keyword 1
 - keyword 2
-draft: true
+tags:
+- linux
+- r
+- python
+- kubernetes
+- web
+- infrastructure
+- data science
+- outdoors
+- command line
+title: How to Create a K8s Ingress for an External Service
 ---

 This will show in preview.